tgwisdom/dev-quebec/README.md

 As the Image above shows the client interacts with the template and can trigger events that will activate other services on the server.

 In our example we use a mongoDB via atlas as well as EJS to perform CRUD operations.
-Using code such as get, post, put, and delete
+Using code such as get, post, put, and delete.

 ```javascript
 app.post("/submit", async (req, res) => {